Jappie051/studiospoort.github.io/content/en/posts/ZOBrabant-progress.md

 ---
 <a href="#bottom">Click here to head to the first update.</a>

+# 2024-6-24 — Woensel

+I've continued in the southwest and finished some lines there.
+More importantly many of the lines going north from CS have been added to the map.
+I haven't been able to decide on how to colour them, but progress is certainly being made.

+{{< figure src="images/ZOBrabant/2024-06-24.png" width="50%" link="/images/ZOBrabant/2024-06-24.png" >}}

 # 2024-5-27 — Kempen

 I've continued drawing in the Kempen region.